 - Leaving it entirely to consumer choice.
 By definition, some of the most promising and lowest cost options can only be deployed on an area-by-area approach and these options would not be available to consumers.
 This would effectively restrict choices rather than facilitate them.
 Consumers don’t have a say in the gas or electricity networks that serve their properties.

-Shorter term asks and current zoning exercise
+Shorter term asks and heat network zoning

 Optimal heat decarbonisation pathway

 Zoning of the whole country, and development of a nationwide map, would define the best strategy for effectively and affordably decarbonising each part of the UK.
-The industry is calling on government to recognise that ground source heat pumps are the best low carbon heating solution available, and by providing the right support they can unlock the potential of shared ground array infrastructure, allowing the industry to rapidly and effectively scale up to reach the volumes needed to deliver 600,000 per year.
+The industry is calling on the government to recognise that ground source heat pumps are the best low carbon heating solution available, and by providing the right support they can unlock the potential of shared ground array infrastructure, allowing the industry to rapidly and effectively scale up to reach the volumes needed to deliver 600,000 per year.